nov05/udacity-nd209-robots-software-engineering-nanodegree/README.md

 * `AMCL` (Adaptive Monte Carlo Localization) and `move_base` navigation.

     * Notice the red arrows around the robots, which are the `Monte Carlo localization` particle filters and are updated as the robot moves and senses its environment, converging towards the actual robot position.
+The green arrows (usually behind the robot) are the `2D Pose Estimate`.
+The green arrows, usually found behind the robot as it moves, represent the 2D Pose Estimate.

     * Navigation Stack Components:
         * move_base: The main node in the navigation stack that handles goal setting, path planning, and control.